 - Access to job fairs and other hiring events

-- Access to benefits planning, workplace accommodations and community resources
+- Access to understanding benefits, workplace accommodations and community resources

 - These services are at NO COST to you!

-If you are between the ages of 18-64 and currently receive SSDI and/or SSI cash benefits, contact Jenny George, Disability Program Navigator, at (813) 930-7643 or via e-mail at email@example.com.
+If you are interested in using your Ticket to Work and improving your economic status, contact Jenny George, Disability Program Navigator, at (813) 930-7643 or via e-mail at email@example.com.

-To proactively accommodate job seekers with disabilities within the centers, CareerSource Tampa Bay offers the following adaptive equipment within many of the CareerSource Tampa Bay centers located throughout Hillsborough County:
+To proactively accommodate job seekers with disabilities at the centers, CareerSource Tampa Bay offers the following adaptive equipment at an ADA compliant workstation at each of our Centers:

 - Assistive Technology